steveniemitz/scales/README.md

 * Service discovery via ZooKeeper

 ## Getting started
-Using getting start with scales is very simple.
+Getting started with scales is very simple.
 For example, lets use it to do an HTTP GET of www.google.com

 ```python
 from scales.http import Http